LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### brandAvatarImage
 Default avatar image for Brand.
-If setting nil - default avatar image will be used
+If setting nil - default avatar image will be used with `remoteUserAvatarBackgroundColor` and `remoteUserAvatarIconColor`

    - **Type:** UIImage?
    - **Default value:** nil